Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 This is why I decided to put together this article on how to crack your back while pregnant.

-Cracking your back while pregnant can be painful but it can help relieve the pain in your back, neck, and shoulders.
+Cracking your back while pregnant can be painful, but it can help relieve the pain in your back, neck, and shoulders.

 It can also improve your posture and flexibility.

-Ways on How To Crack Your Back While Pregnant
+Ways On How To Crack Your Back While Pregnant

 When you’re cracking your back, you’re adjusting your spine.